dphuang2/dphuang2.github.io/_posts/2017-03-21-resume-app.markdown

 ### File Attachment
 ---

-The next hard-step was to implement file-attachments for each user.
+The next hard step was to implement file-attachments for each user.
 Fortunately, there is an extremely convenient ruby gem called 'paperclip' that helps you add a file to an already-existing model.
 This is easily done with a few lines of code and one migration.